-Although students may bring cell phones to school, they should be turned off during the school day.
-Cell phones should not be visible during the school day.
-Cell phones may only be used before or after school.
+Although students may bring cell phones to school, it is recommended that they be turned off during the school day.
+Cell phones may only be used in the classroom with explicit permission from the instructor or after school.
 They may not be used on school buses.
 Cell phone violations will result in disciplinary actions.